hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 A `private_endpoint_connections` block exports the following:

+* `id` - The Databricks Workspace resource ID for the private link endpoint.

 * `name` - The name of the private endpoint connection.

+* `private_endpoint_id` - The resource ID of the private link endpoint which is connected to the Databricks Workspace.

 * `status` - The status of a private endpoint connection.
-Possible values are `PrivateLinkServiceConnectionStatusPending`, `PrivateLinkServiceConnectionStatusApproved`, `PrivateLinkServiceConnectionStatusRejected` or `PrivateLinkServiceConnectionStatusDisconnected`.
+Possible values are `Pending`, `Approved`, `Rejected` or `Disconnected`.

 * `description` - The description for the current state of a private endpoint connection.